Skip to content

 One important property of polynomials is that any kk-degree polynomial can be uniquely reconstructed via k+1k+1 polynomial evaluations (”yy-values”).
 While more than k+1k+1 evaluations also allow for a reconstruction, less than k+1k+1 evaluations won’t.

-An algorithm to perform such reconstruction is called Lagrange Interpolation which we won’t dive deeper into in this writeup.
+As mentioned above, an algorithm to perform such reconstruction is called Lagrange Interpolation.

 As an example, we can look at the polynomial of degree 11 that’s defined as: